 With the transition of the Arvada Center for the Arts and Humanities to a non-profit organization, the Arvada City Council recognized the need for a new commission to address community cultural advocacy and public art.
 In November of 2015, the Council established the Arvada Arts and Culture Commission (AACC).
 The Commission's mission is to support, cultivate, and advocate for a variety of arts, culture, and heritage opportunities throughout our community, and its vision is: Arvada, Where Arts and Culture Live.
 Other goals include outreach and support of local artists; liaison and partner with the Arvada Historical Society, the Arvada Festivals Commission, the Parks Advisory Committee, and other organizations; create a Cultural District in Arvada.

-In 2018, the AACC adopted a Cultural Master Plan with the goals to:
+In 2018, the AACC adopted the Arvada Arts and Culture Master Plan that included the following goals:

 - Make Places that Deepen Community Attachment